 The National Society of Pershing Rifles is a drill team organization for college level students.
 The organization was founded in 1894 by John J. Pershing while at the University of Nebraska.
 The organization is one of the oldest officially recognized fraternal organizations in the Armed Forces.

-Each year the organization represents BGSU by participating at the annual national Society of Pershing Rifles national Convention and Drill Competition (NATCON).
+Each year the organization represents BGSU by participating at the national Society of Pershing Rifles national Convention and Drill Competition (NATCON).
 Over 47 universities compete in various categories of regulation drill (like proficiency at performing a color guard) and various exhibition drills like trick drills that involve spinning or throwing the rifles.
 Bowling Green State University is the home to the 2006 Exhibition Drill Soloist National Champion.
-The past years Pershing Rifles members honored the organization and BGSU by winning the 2008 National Champion Exhibition Drill Duet.
+Pershing Rifles members have also honored the organization and BGSU by winning the 2008 National Champion Exhibition Drill Duet.
 Active membership is open to college students enrolled at a University that hosts a Pershing Rifles company.
-Members may be either male or female and while a majority has affiliation with the military it is not a prerequisite for membership.
+Members may be either male or female, and while a majority has affiliation with the military, it is not a prerequisite for membership.

-To get more information about the Pershing Rifles, contact the club president, Nevada Todt.
+To get more information about the Pershing Rifles, contact the club president, Essence Tindal

 The Royal Greens organization is a voluntary non-profit student organization sponsored by the Department of Military Science.
 The primary focus of this club is to promote the relationship between the community and its members with an emphasis on community service.
 As a member of Royal Greens you will have the opportunity to participate in community service activities, leadership positions and social activities.
 Some of these activities include the Adopt a Road project, Wood County Humane Society project, the Skate Around (where the cadets treat kids from a local elementary schools to ice skating at our ice arena), and an end of the year paintball event.
 To get more information about the Royal Greens, contact the RG president, Connor Winke

 Updated: 06/28/2022 11:20AM